RobustoFramework/Robusto/README.md

 [^1]: Perhaps using a 4-pin charger connector (I2C + 5V).
 [^3]: Sometimes that information, for example about radio interference may even help you troubleshoot other issues, like your WiFi network.
-[^4]: Netflix or other high definition streaming services provide a pleasant viewing experience by using a lot of power-consuming real-time processing.
+[^4]: Netflix or other high definition streaming services provide a pleasant viewing experience not only by using a lot bandwidht, but power-consuming real-time processing.